Predict Employee Leave

 You will build this prediction model with the Azure Machine Learning Studio.
 The complete model will look like this:

 Prerequisites: Get Access to Azure Machine Learning Studio

 There are several options to start with Azure ML.
 The easiest way is to got to https://azure.microsoft.com/en-us/services/machine-learning/ and click on the Get started now button.

 Hereafter, you can select the Free Workspace option.
 You will need a Windows LiveID to sign in.
 If you don’t have one, you can sign up here: https://signup.live.com/

 Step 1: Get a first understanding of the data

 You can download the data at Kaggle https://www.kaggle.com/lnvardanyan/hr-analytics/data and save it as turnover.csv.

-Note: If you have trouble obtaining the data, you can also start with the starting experiment from the Cortana Intelligence Gallery.
+Note: If you have trouble obtaining the data, you can also start with thestarting experiment from the Azure AI Gallery.
 You would have to open the experiment in your studio.
-After this you can skip a few instructions (see *).
+After this you can skip a few instructions, going to the * to continue.

 For those that have downloaded the data, we can continue inspecting the dataset.